Overview

 Step 3) Fill out the Form I-821

-Fill out Form I-821 to file for Temporary Protected Status (TPS).
+Fill out Form I-821 to file for employment authorization.
 Read the instructions sheet before filling out the form.

 Step 4) Fill out the Form I-765